revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-64. Tell me something about the sparkContext, what is the purpose to used SparkContext in Hadoop.
+64.Tell me something about the sparkContext, what is the purpose to used SparkContext in Hadoop.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)